WordPress/Learn/.github/ISSUE_TEMPLATE/content-error-report-template.md

 ---
-name: Content Error Report Template
+name: Content Feedback
-about: Learn WordPress Content Error Report template
+about: Learn WordPress Content Feedback template
-title: Learn WordPress Content Error Report - Ticket #
+title: Learn WordPress Content Feedback -
-labels: Awaiting Triage, [Type] Bug, Content Error
+labels: Awaiting Triage
 assignees: ''

 ---
 <!--

-Thank you for taking the time to report a content error.
-Please include the title and the URL to the content in question in the Error Description, and a description of the error.
+Thank you for taking the time to report feedback about content hosted on https://learn.wordpress.org.

-This can be done either using the markdown format, for example, (Creating Custom Post Types Without Code)[https://learn.wordpress.org/workshop/creating-custom-post-types-without-code/], or by use the **Add a link** icon in the issue editor toolbar.

-Alternatively you can share the link to the page as is.
+To start, please add a brief description of your feedback to the title above.
+Then, fill out the details below under Feedback Details.

+You can leave "Feedback Report Checklist" as-is.

+Thank you for your feedback!
 -->

-# Error Description
+# Feedback Details
+- Content title:
 - Content URL:
+- Are you reporting an error (such as outdated information), or providing improvement ideas?:

-Write a description of the error here.
+Write a description of your feedback here:

+---

-# Error Report Checklist:
+# Feedback Report Checklist:
-- [ ] Error Validated
+- [ ] Feedback validated
-- [ ] Error fix proposed
+- [ ] Update proposed
-- [ ] Error fix reviewed
+- [ ] Update reviewed
-- [ ] Error fix published
+- [ ] Update published